nf-core/website/src/content/events/2024/hackathon-march-2024/index.md

 It was a massive success, with many people volunteering to organise local groups and great feedback all around.
 In 2024 we hope to replicate and build on that success! 🚀

-Although the hackathon is online, to get the best of both worlds, we encourage everyone to create local site or attend a site nearby so everyone.
+Although the hackathon is online, to get the best of both worlds, we encourage everyone to create a local site or attend a nearby site.
 Be it with your group, institute, city, or region, local sites will be a lot of fun!

 > Reminder: Even if you are attending a local site you will still join everyone online in Gather.